hyperledger/firefly-fir/text/0016-token-contracts.md

 [drawbacks]: #drawbacks

 This pushes more responsibility for knowledge of the token contract out of the connector and back to both FireFly and the application developer.
-The split of responsibilities is fuzzier, as neither the developer, nor FireFly, nor the token connector fully "owns" the responsibility of deciding how and which blockchain methods to call for token operations.
-The decision is a more complicated back-and-forth process, with different pieces of knowledge being held by each party.
+The split of responsibilities is a bit fuzzier, and there is more back-and-forth between app, FireFly, and token connector in order to build up the details on a token pool and the methods it exposes.

-Assuming we continue to support the original/simpler behavior of token connectors, wherein they perform a very simple contract inspection without help from FireFly, this complicates the pool creation flow (which is already one of the more complex flows in FireFly) with even more conditional branches.
+Also, assuming we continue to support the original/simpler behavior of token connectors (wherein they perform a contract inspection without help from FireFly), this complicates the pool creation flow (which is already one of the more complex flows in FireFly) with even more conditional branches.

 # Rationale and alternatives